microsoft/verona/docs/sophia-opsem.md

 {
     type: RegionType
-    parent: RegionId | None | FrameId // (Frame id if local region only) stack_rc : ℕ // if type is not RegionRC (can be arbitrary if not a ref counted region) }
+    parent: RegionId | None | FrameId // (Frame id if local region only) stack_rc : ℕ // if type is RegionRC (can be arbitrary if not a ref counted region) readonly : 𝔹 // if this region is referenced from a read only cown, then no object in it should be writeable, frame local regions should always be writeable
+}
 R ∈ Region